finalv2/cwp-decap-test/resources/american-bar-association-presentation-how-poverty-became-neglect.md

 tags:
   - resource
-description: Presentation slides on how poverty became legally defined as parental neglect, with a focus on race, parental fitness and funding.
+description: Presentation slides on how poverty became legally defined as parental neglect, with a focus on race, parental fitness, and funding.
 ---